If you’re looking for a list of Metro Vancouver farmers markets organized by day of the week or time of the year, then you’ve come to the right place.

 - Saturday Farmers Markets: Abbotsford, Burnaby, Fort Langley, Haney (in Maple Ridge), Lonsdale Quay, Squamish, Surrey, Trout Lake and the West End.

-- Sunday Farmers Markets: Ambleside, Cloverdale (Flea Market), Coquitlam, Kitsilano, Ladner, Mt.
-Pleasant, Steveston Village (every second week, but cancelled for 2020), White Rock and Whistler.
+- Sunday Farmers Markets: Ambleside, Clayton Heights, Cloverdale (Flea Market), Coquitlam, Kitsilano, Ladner, Mt.
+Pleasant, Steveston Village, White Rock and Whistler.

 For farmers markets taking place in the late fall, winter and early spring, check out Lower Mainland Winter Markets.